Rutherford Road

 Highway 400 to Westburne Drive

-We’re widening and improving Rutherford Road from Highway 400 to Westburne Drive to accommodate growth, ease congestion and create transportation options for all travellers.
+York Region is improving Rutherford Road from Highway 400 to Westburne Drive in the City of Vaughan to accommodate growth and provide more transportation options.

 Improvements include: